Overview

 If you believe that your account has been compromised, you must contact the DreamHost Security team so that they can prevent further damage and exploitation of your account.

-If you have access to the DreamHost account
+What if I have access to the DreamHost account?

 - Navigate to the Contact Support page.